-Paradigms for Pentecostal Missions, Graduate Study Guide by Denzil R. Miller; Paradigms for Pentecostal Missions Readings and Resource Materials; The Holy Spirit and Mission Dynamics edited by C. Douglas McConnell; Empowered for Global Mission by Denzil R. Miller; Baptism in the Holy Spirit by Anthony D. Palma; The Century of the Holy Spirit: 100 Years of Pentecostal and Charismatic Renewal, 1901-2001 by Vinson Synan; and The Holy Bible
+Paradigms for Pentecostal Missions, Graduate Study Guide by Denzil R. Miller; Paradigms for Pentecostal Missions Readings and Resource Materials; The Holy Spirit and Mission Dynamics edited by C. Douglas McConnell; Empowered for Global Mission by Denzil R. Miller; The Century of the Holy Spirit: 100 Years of Pentecostal and Charismatic Renewal, 1901-2001 by Vinson Synan; and The Holy Bible

-MIS 5813/MIS 5823 Directed Reading and Research: Missions (3 credits)
+MIS 5813 / MIS 5823 Directed Reading and Research: Missions (3 credits)